- Why it’s Important to Learn Italian

 Italian as a romance language is rated as one of the most beautiful languages in the world

-Traveling in Italy is intensely pleasurable, with about everything you can dream of: the richest historical sites in Europe, with full roman ghost towns you can visit, cathedrals, circuses, monasteries, paintings, sculptures.
-And for the present, one of the most attractive cooking the world, beautiful and elegant people, world-class designers.
+Traveling in Italy is intensely pleasurable, with about everything you can dream of the richest historical sites in Europe, with full roman ghost towns you can visit, cathedrals, circuses, monasteries, paintings, sculptures.
+And for the present, one of the most attractive cooking dishes in the world, beautiful and elegant people, world-class designers.

 No other language is as deeply ingrained when it comes to food than Italian.
-No other language as close to as many words for food or for describing food.
+No other language has as close to as many words for food or for describing food.
 Many people around the world say Italian food is one of the most attractive and tasteful cooking in the world.

-Milan is the fashion capital of the world so if you like the fashion, supermodels, world-class designers.
+Milan is the fashion capital of the world so if you like fashion, supermodels, world-class designers.

 Want to learn Italian as it’s your partner’s native language and you want to surprise them or improve communication between you.
 Or planning a romantic date with an Italian theme.

 Because of the higher demand for people speaking Italian, many of the world’s governments and agencies have been offering scholarships and other opportunities for individuals who are interested in Italian studies and learning Italian

 Maybe you are just one of those people that just enjoy learning languages for the fun of it!
 Once you’ve mastered the urge to learn more becomes pretty strong.
 Contrary to popular opinion, not much confusion happens between languages.